midtown-ai/glossary/glossary/f.md

   * How is this different from a reward in reinforcement learning? ==> selection bias !
 I use the feedback I want!
 The goal is not to get the maximum reward, but to get to your destination which the reward model does not know about!.

  Example:
-  * Ask people what they want, not a faster carriage, but a car
+  * Before the invention of the car, if you asked people what they wanted, they would have asked for a faster horse!
+Not a faster carriage or a car!

  More at:
   * RLHF is flawed? - [https://astralcodexten.substack.com/p/perhaps-it-is-a-bad-thing-that-the](https://astralcodexten.substack.com/p/perhaps-it-is-a-bad-thing-that-the)

- See also [F], [Feedback], [Reinforcement Learning], [Reinforcement Learning Human Feedback]
+ See also [F], [Feedback], [Reinforcement Learning], [Reinforcement Learning AI Feedback], [Reinforcement Learning Human Feedback]

 # Feedforward Neural Network